The second in the series, let’s review the US Army’s standards:

 3.18.
 Other training organizations of the Army, Marine Corps, Navy, Air Force, and Coast Guard, in that order, respectively.

-Provided, however, that during any period when the United States Coast Guard shall operate as part of the United States Navy, the Cadets, United States Coast Guard Academy, the United States Coast Guard, and the Coast Guard Reserve, shall take precedence, respectively, next after the Midshipmen, United States Naval Academy, the United States Navy, and the Naval Reserve.Dod Dir 1005.8 (no longer in use, see service drill and ceremonies and/or protocol manuals, they say the same thing)
+Provided, however, that during any period when the United States Coast Guard shall operate as part of the United States Navy, the Cadets, United States Coast Guard Academy, the United States Coast Guard, and the Coast Guard Reserve, shall take precedence, respectively, next after the Midshipmen, United States Naval Academy, the United States Navy, and the Naval Reserve.DoD Dir 1005.8 (1977) with a Memorandum update (2016)

 The Army uses the guidon manual for the flagstaff with minor adjustments (e.g. not pushing the flagstaff forward but pushing the guidon staff forward at Parade Rest) to account for the flag.
 The team is addressed as “Colors” as in, Colors, HALT!